Unified Acrobat for enterprise users

-The latest version of Acrobat is now available for enterprises to deploy for Windows 64-bit machines.
-This article provides details on the Adobe’s Unified app installer, and some important procedures to customize the Adobe installations.
+The unified version of Acrobat is now available for enterprises to deploy.
+This article provides details on Adobe’s Unified app installer and some important procedures to customize the Adobe installations.

-To streamline installs and simplify app management for large enterprise, Adobe now delivers a 64-bit Acrobat and Reader all-language (MUI) unified installer.
-Adobe’s single-app initiative provides both Acrobat and Reader functionality via a single installer, a common default install location, and a common executable and registry hive.
+To streamline installs and simplify app management for large enterprises, Adobe now delivers a unified Acrobat and Reader all-language (MUI) installer.
+Adobe’s single-app initiative provides both Acrobat and Reader functionality via a single installer, a common default install location, and a common executable and configuration mechanism.

 Note the following benefits: